clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 - KBest features selection based on Chi2 and FScore,
 - best F-score features from a basic XGBoost classifier.

-When those four list are combine, we obtain a list of 100 features.
+When those four list are combined, we obtain a list of 100 features.

 For this we use the ${\chi}^2$ test on the numerical values :